LiuYinCarl/blog/脚本工具目录/z.lua安装脚本.md

     f_fish_install_zlua

-    echo "install z.lua success. reopen a terminal to use z.lua" echo "visit https://github.com/skywind3000/z.lua/blob/master/README.cn.md to see more info" }
+    echo "install z.lua success. reopen a terminal to use z.lua" echo "if you are using WSL, to avoid bugs, install lua-filesystem first" echo "visit https://github.com/skywind3000/z.lua/blob/master/README.cn.md to see more info" }

 f_main
 ```